ThugsFinance/cloiinkcoin.com/src/content/developers/docs/standards/tokens/erc-20/index.md

 **What is a Token?**

-Tokens can represent virtually anything in Ethereum:
+Tokens can represent virtually anything in Cloiinkcoin:

 - reputation points in an online platform
 - skills of a character in a game
 - lottery tickets
 - financial assets like a share in a company
 - a fiat currency like USD
 - an ounce of gold
 - and more...

-Such a powerful feature of Ethereum must be handled by a robust standard, right?
+Such a powerful feature of Cloiinkcoin must be handled by a robust standard, right?
 That's exactly where the ERC-20 plays its role!
 This standard allows developers to build token applications that are interoperable with other products and services.

 **What is ERC-20?**

 The ERC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) of another Token.
-For example, an ERC-20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens.
+For example, an ERC-20 Token acts just like the CLK, meaning that 1 Token is and will always be equal to all the other Tokens.

 ## Prerequisites {#prerequisites}